 Since the regents approved the formation of an independent department in 2011, the Department of Cardiac Surgery has continued to move forward at an accelerating pace.
 In 2016 the department performed its 700th transcatheter aortic valve replacement (TAVR).
-Research in basic science and translational research continues to expand with the addition of Dr. Zhong Wang in 2013, a stem cell and epigenetics researcher specializing in heart cells, and Dr. Bo Yang in 2011 who specializes in aortic surgery and stem cell research.
-The Section of Health Services Research and Quality (HSRQ) formed in 2012 under the leadership of Dr. Donald Likosky.
+Research in basic science and translational research continues to expand with the addition of Zhong Wang, PhD in 2013, a stem cell and epigenetics researcher specializing in heart cells, and Bo Yang, MD, PhD in 2011 who specializes in aortic surgery and stem cell research.
+The Section of Health Services Research and Quality (HSRQ) formed in 2012 under the leadership of Donald Likosky, PhD.
 In 2012, the Section of Pediatric Cardiac Surgery and the Congenital Heart Center moved to the new C.S.
 Mott Children's Hospital.
 The six-year integrated surgical residency began in July 2013 where doctors enter cardiothoracic (CT) residency directly out of medical school.

 Below are milestones leading up to the formation of an independent department.

 - 2009: The University of Michigan purchased the North Campus Research Complex, a former Pfizer Inc. property.
-The site includes 2 million square feet of space across 28 buildings and 173 acres of land.
+The site includes 2 million square feet across 28 buildings and 173 acres of land.

-- 1928: Dr. John Alexander creates the first formal two-year Thoracic Surgery Residency in the United States at the University of Michigan
+- 1928: Dr. John Alexander created the first formal two-year Thoracic Surgery Residency in the United States at the University of Michigan

 For more milestones, see the Cardiovascular Center timeline.